 Quite promising material, which attracted the attention of a large number of researchers, is gallium arsenide, with which it was immediately possible to obtain a fairly high efficiency.
 Despite some disadvantages (fragility, high density), gallium arsenide has undoubted advantages over silicon.
 Given the large Eg width, its ability to convert a long-wave radiation is limited (it absorbs radiation with a wavelength less than 0.9 microns), but it also leads to significantly lower values of reverse currents (10-9 … 10-10 A / cm2 versus 10- 6 … 10-7 A / cm2 in silicon FEP), and also makes it possible to obtain large values Uxx = 0.7 … 0.8 in a rather high efficiency.
 In addition, solar cells from there are characterized by a slower drop in efficiency with increasing temperature and increased absorption capacity of solar radiation.

 Solar cells are semiconductor products that convert solar radiation into electrical current.
 There are various technologies for the production of solar cells, the construction of which differs due to physical principles of transformation of solar radiation into electric current, and less essential details.
 The most effective, from an energy point of view, devices for converting solar energy into electric one are semiconductor photovoltaic converters, since this is a direct, one-step energy transition.
 Today in the market of commercial systems of ground application, the most notable are crystalline silicon (about 80-85% of the world market) and thin-film solar cells (about 10% of the market).
-Next we will talk about the production of crystalline silicon photoconductors, which are a key component of solar cells.
+Next we will talk about the production of crystalline silicon photoconductors, which are a key component of solar modules.

 The most important and most expensive part of any solar cell is a silicon plate.
 It can be both monocrystalline and multicrystalline.
 From the name it is clear that monocrystalline plate is a single crystal, from which, for example, by wire cutting one receives silicon plates of required thickness and size.
 Usually monocrystalline is grown in the form of round ingots, from which then cut the so-called pseudo-quadratic plates.
 This form provides maximum use of silicon from a round ingot and, at the same time, the densest filling of the surface of the future solar module (solar cell).
 Multi-silicon plates are the right squares of a given size and thickness.